 You may also be distracted by cars, cyclists, and other people who are jogging or playing outside.
 And if that is not enough, dogs and other animals can slow down your pace.
 You may also meet neighbors who would want you to stop by to talk about some ongoing issues, disturbing your running time.

 Although you can injure yourself when not safely using the treadmill, the probability of having a knee, leg, foot, or ankle injury is more when you run outside.
+Ground reaction forces may also adversely affect your joints.
 When you train outside, you are prone to many negative aspects of running, like stepping in some puddle, slipping, bumping into a pole, or having a collision with someone.

-Closing Thoughts About Running on Treadmill or Outside
+Closing Thoughts About Running on Treadmill Compared to Outside

-While you may already have a favorite one among the two, considering their pros and cons, there is no denying the fact that both running options are good for your mental as well as physical health.
-If you want to enjoy running without worrying about the weather conditions ruining your workout, it is better to go for a treadmill.
-This way, you can always take out time to burn some calories, or even do cardio – without worrying about leaving your home.
+While you may already have a favorite one among the two, considering their pros and cons, there is no denying the fact that both running options have tons of physical as well as mental health benefits.
+If you want to enjoy running without worrying about the weather conditions ruining your workout, it is better to go for a treadmill run.
+This way, you can always take out time to burn calories, or even do cardio – without worrying about leaving your home.

 Although running outside offers you fresh air and a constant change of scenery that does not let you get bored, you have a higher probability of bumping into something or someone, resulting in negatively impacting your workout routine.
 Your treadmill also displays your stats to keep you motivated to run more, faster, or in an inclined position.